 Talc is added to buff and white burning low fire bodies to increase their thermal expansion so commercial glazes do not craze.
-Buffstone does not contain talc.
-Crazing is not considered an issue for decorative ware but functional ware is not possible using Buffstone at cone 04-06 with these glazes (because liquids will pass through the crack network in the glaze and absorb into the porous clay below).
+Buffstone does not contain talc, therefore it is recommended for decorative ware.
+If using this body for functional ware be certain to have a proper glaze fit to avoid possible crazing.

 Colored "underglaze" products will bond best if applied at the leather hard state.
 Second best is applying underglazes at the dry or bisque state (but not too thick, and avoid covering the entire surface, just decorate).
 Then bisque-fire ware (cone 03-04) and paint-on the top-coat of transparent glaze, dry and glaze-fire the ware.
 Children can also decorate larger areas of the surface with colored glazes (no final coats of transparent are needed over these).
 Of course if you are just glazing all the ware with one cover glaze (without decorating) then bisque fire, apply the glaze and refire according to its instructions.

 If you are dip-glazing bisque ware it is possible that the glaze will partially or fully shed off areas of underglaze decoration (these glazes dry fast but do not have gum to hold them in place over the harder underglaze layer).
 If an underglaze does cover well it means that it is not melting enough and, implicitly, it is not forming a good bond with the bisque.
 For dipping it is best to bisque fire lower to get better porosity to hold the glaze (e.g. cone 06-05) and glaze fire hotter (e.g. cone 03).